DyzLecticus/Zeesoft/V3.0/ZDMK/README.md

 Models are created and changed by applying transformations.
 All model transformations are logged in model versions.
 A model version also contains a set of transformations that can be used to recreate initial state of the model for that version.
-Please note that models are not thread safe and that directly manipulating the internal model structure is not supported.
+Please note that models are not thread safe.

 **Transformations**
 Models support the following transformations;